Self care suggestions for the weary change agent - Part One: Nurture your body

 Think of food as nature's best medicine.
 Diet has been indisputably one of the most important components of my healthy lifestyle.
 My interest was fostered by Michael Pollan but it wasn't until I began working with those trained in nutrition (and got genetic testing) that I was able to take my life and energy to the next level.

 Sleep in heavenly peace.
 Sleep is our body's natural way of healing on a regular basis.
 Unfortunately, it is too often a low priority in our busy culture.
 Admittedly, getting into a consistent cycle is still a challenge for me.
 But when I do, my whole life improves remarkably.
-Ariana Huffington actually just wrote a book about the benefits (haven't read it yet though).
+Ariana Huffington actually just wrote a book about the benefits.

 Keep it moving - in the way that feels best.
 Competitive sports and lifting weights are not my thing, but I love walking my dog, exploring yoga postures and practices, and dancing the hours away.
 Again, it is a work-in-progress for me to make time for these in my day-to-day life, but at least I'm no longer guilt-tripping myself for not doing it how others do.